(All of which reflect the Common Core Curriculum)

 AP (Advanced Placement)

-14 Advanced Placement courses are currently offered at SHA in the following areas: Art, Biology, Calculus AB, Chemistry, Computer Science, English Language, English Literature, Italian Language, Music Theory, Physics, Psychology, Spanish Language, United States History and World History.
-Students may begin taking AP courses in the 10th grade, provided that they meet the prerequisites necessary for entry into the courses.
+18 Advanced Placement courses are currently offered at SHA in the following areas: Art, Biology, Calculus AB, Chemistry, Computer Science A, English Language, English Literature, Environmental Science, Italian Language, Music Theory, Physics, Psychology, Research, Seminar, Spanish Language, US Gov’t and Politics, United States History and World History.
+Students may begin taking AP courses in the 10th grade, provided that they meet the perquisites necessary for entry into the courses.
 All students in AP classes are required to take the AP exam in May in each and all of their AP subjects.
 College Credit may be earned depending on the student’s score on the exam.
 Most colleges will require a 3, 4 or 5 (5 being the highest score possible) in order to grant college credit.
 More selective colleges will require a 4 or 5.

 For more information regarding: